local C launcher · pinned artifacts · shell out of the trust boundary

 bondage verify codex ~/.config/bondage/bondage.conf

-bondage argv codex ~/.config/bondage/bondage.conf -- --help
+bondage chain codex ~/.config/bondage/bondage.conf -- --help

 bondage exec codex ~/.config/bondage/bondage.conf -- --help